 The ’60s spy movie craze was a copycat game.
 The comic element in James Bond hits immediately led to the subgenre of the spy spoof.
 While the Americans were trotting out Derek Flint and Matt Helm imitators like Christmas toys, some English producers remained faithful to the quiet sort of spy, the kind that might actually exist in the real world.
 The Harry Palmer movies split the difference between bureaucratic drudgery and glamorous action, with Michael Caine a reluctant working-class hero.
 Stuck back in the realm of John Le Carre and Graham Greene, The Spy Who Came In from the Cold stuck to dreary realism and downbeat political comment.

-English espionage efforts to subdue a growing Neo-Nazi influence in Germany are handled remotely, and without emotion.
+English espionage efforts to subdue a growing Neo-Nazi influence in Germany are handled remotely and without emotion.
 Snooty London spymasters Gibbs and Rushington (George Sanders of The Kremlin Letter and Robert Flemyng of The Horrible Dr. Hichcock) discuss the Berlin situation over lunch at their club.
-American agent Quiller (Segal) meets his contact Pol (Alec Guinness) in the Berlin Olympic Stadium and sets out on a mission to uncover the location of the Neo-Nazi headquarters.
-Posing as a reporter, he makes contact through a grade school where a teacher has been fired over his Nazi past.
+American agent Quiller (Segal) meets his contact Pol (Alec Guinness) in the Berlin Olympic Stadium and sets out locate the Neo-Nazi headquarters.
+Posing as a reporter he makes contact through a grade school where a teacher has been fired over his Nazi past.
 Quiller flirts with schoolteacher Inge Lindt (Senta Berger) and tries to shake his own bodyguard Hengel (Peter Carsten of Dark of the Sun).
 He’s eventually drugged and taken to the Nazi leader Oktober (Max von Sydow), initiating a deadly game that includes offers to defect, threats and physical beatings.
-Not surprisingly, Oktober wants to know the secret location of the British spy headquarters in Berlin, and he thinks he can coerce Quiller into giving it to him.
+Oktober wants the location of the British spy headquarters in Berlin, and he thinks he can coerce Quiller into giving it to him.

-The cat and mouse game goes on for quite awhile, toying with our suspicion that any of Quiller’s friends might turn out to be working for the other side, even Alec Guinness.
+The cat and mouse game goes on for quite a while.
+Any of Quiller’s friends, even Alec Guinness, might be working for the other side.
 The only people Quiller can really trust are his out-and-out enemies — they are who they say they are.
-Pinter’s treatment cuts out all the spy-chase baloney to concentrate on Quiller’s existential problem: all alone, he must find a way to get just close enough to the enemy to report their position, without giving away the location of his own camp.
+Pinter’s treatment cuts out all the spy-chase baloney to concentrate on Quiller’s existential problem: all alone, he must find a way to get close enough to the enemy to report their position without giving away the location of his own camp.
 Pol spells this out to Quiller on a tablecloth, with the near-insulting visual aid of muffins and a raisin.

 Quiller’s capture leads to interrogation sessions with Max von Sydow that resemble a film version of Spying for Godot.
 Quiller denies who he is, Oktober insists that he’s a spy and can be persuaded to talk, and it goes ’round and round.
-Quiller is set free once, without knowing where he’s been, but is compelled to walk into the trap a second time.
+Quiller is set free once without knowing where he’s been, so is obliged to walk into the trap a second time.
 The final showdown is a surreal street game.
 Quiller is released but told that Inge, now a prisoner, will be executed if he doesn’t talk to Oktober before dawn.
-Abandoned on foot in a rough part of town, he’s followed everywhere by Oktober’s agents, who won’t let him get too far away or use a telephone.
+Abandoned on foot in a rough part of town he’s followed everywhere by Oktober’s agents, who won’t let him get too far away or use a telephone.
 How can he contact Pol?

 The only logic-hole I can see is the representation of the strength of the Neo-Nazi camp.
-The English spies can presumably use their own forces, the West German authorities and an army to root out and arrest the Nazis, if found.
+The English spies can presumably use their own forces, the West German authorities and an army to root out and arrest any Nazis they might find.
 The Nazis can’t even operate in the open.
 If Quiller told them where Pol’s HG is, what would they do?
 Any terror attack would reveal themselves even more.
-But the eerie images of Oktober’s men patrolling the streets and monitoring Quiller’s every move, give the impression that the Nazis are equal players, that they possess the whole city and are too entrenched to be brought to heel.
+But the eerie images of Oktober’s men patrolling the streets and monitoring Quiller’s every move give the impression that the Nazis are equal players, that they possess the whole city and are too entrenched to be brought to heel.

 This is one of director Michael Anderson’s better pictures.
-A step away from his anonymous ‘traffic cop’ work on action epics, it is served up with more than usual visual finesse.
+A step up from his anonymous ‘traffic cop’ work on action epics, it is served up with more than usual visual finesse.
 No verbal exposition tells us what’s happening with Quiller on the street; we instead have to suss it out for ourselves.
 The empty streets and public buildings are as creepy as the old mansion that serves as Oktober’s spy headquarters.
-Perhaps the ace cameraman Erwin Hillier helped blocked the shots — the Panavision night exteriors are marvelous, showing an impressive depth of field.
+Perhaps the ace cameraman Erwin Hillier helped blocked the shots — the marvelous Panavision night exteriors show an impressive depth of field.
 Anderson’s calm camera aids George Segal’s underplaying, as Quiller slogs through deadpan miseries James Bond never suffered.
 Soaked, filthy and shoeless, Quiller walks into a cheap hotel after midnight and wearily asks for a room and a pair of shoes, “nine and a half, please.”
-The bored hotelier doesn’t even react.
+The bored hotelier takes his order without comment.

 The appeal of The Quiller Memorandum was diluted by the sheer number of spy spoofs that under-cut the serious approach.
-The movie starts with one of Quiller’s unlucky predecessors being off-handedly killed in the street, a gag used notably as an opening joke in the same year’s spoofy Modesty Blaise.
+The movie starts with one of Quiller’s unlucky predecessors being off-handedly killed in the street, a gag thrown away as the opening joke for the same year’s spoofy Modesty Blaise.
 Fans expecting laser weapons and fantastic fighting skills will wonder why Quiller doesn’t just eliminate the six or seven thugs babysitting him on the street and catch a bus back to headquarters.
-The nightmare scenario sees Quiller walking the dark West Berlin streets with only the illusion of free will and movement.
+Quiller instead walks the dark West Berlin streets with only the illusion of free will and movement.
 The enemy chaperones that follow him are a flash mob of Neo-Nazi loiterers that don’t even need to speak to each other.
 It’s the Night of the Living Spy Dead.
 Jordan Peele could transpose this story to Alabama with crypto-Ku Klux Klanners, and call it The Get Out Memorandum.

 Trying to guess the secret bad guys in The Quiller Memorandum based on billing just doesn’t pay off.
-George Sanders and Robert Flemying are barely in the picture, and all they do is express indifference to whether agents like Quiller live or die.
+Barely in the picture, George Sanders and Robert Flemying only function is to express indifference whether agents like Quiller live or die.
 Famous dancer Robert Helpmann (The Red Shoes) serves as a massive Red Herring, as he looks far too sinister not to be an enemy agent.

 The Twilight Time Blu-ray of The Quiller Memorandum is a real beauty.
-In HD the visual beauty of Erwin Hillier’s images can be appreciated in a way not seen in DVD, or in the drive-in presentation I saw back in ’67.
+In HD Erwin Hillier’s images can be appreciated in a way not seen in DVD or in the drive-in presentation I saw back in ’67.
 Senta Berger looks radiant — Hillier even adds a discreet star filter to her close-ups, that catch occasional highlights.
 John Barry’s score with its song “Wednesday’s Child” is a pleasure — it can be heard solo on TT’s extra Isolated Music Track.
 The wavering instrument heard in the intriguing title theme is called a Flexatone.